datumorphism/datumorphism.github.io/content/projects/wiki.md

   - wiki
 ---

-A collection of topics on machine learning, data science, coding, and some math as wiki articles.
-These articles are meant to be part of a knowledgebase.
+This is a collection of articles on machine learning, data science, coding, and some math as wiki articles.
+These articles are meant to be part of a knowledge base.